akashskypatel/Reverbio/.github/pull_request_template.md

 - [ ] Clicking on search suggestions shows search results successfully.
 - [ ] Search result pages can successfully be iterated up and down for all search entities.
 - [ ] Search result entities can be liked/disliked successfully.
-- [ ] Search result songs can be played successfully (if stream found).
-- [ ] If song stream found, can be opened in youtube successfully.
-- [ ] Song results can be queued, played, shuffled, and sorted successfully.
-- [ ] A Song result can be liked, added to playlist, added to queue, and added to offline successfully.
-- [ ] A Song result can be disliked, removed from playlist, removed from queue, and removed from offline successfully.
-- [ ] Double tapping a song likes/dislikes a song.

 ## Library page